Dieudonné Kayembe: Early life and education

-Dieudonne Kayembe was born on 9 April 1945 at Élisabethville, Haut-Katanga District.
-He attended primary school at the Athénée de Lubumbashi, which he followed with secondary schooling at Mbuji-Mayi in Kasai-Oriental Province.
-He later entered the prestigious École spéciale militaire de Saint-Cyr officer academy, in France.
-After he finished that training, he was admitted to a branch school, specifically the Cavalry School at Saumur, still in France.
+Dieudonné Kayembe Mbandakulu Tshisuma was born on 9 April 1945 at Élisabethville, Haut-Katanga District, Belgian Congo.
+He attended primary and secondary school Mbuji-Mayi.
+He joined the Congolese military at a young age and entered the École spéciale militaire de Saint-Cyr in France.
+After he finished that training, he was admitted to a branch school, specifically the Cavalry School at Saumur, France.